acuto/quantum-dev/readme.md

 In a private cluster environment, you could do port forwarding of these services before reaching them or, if the cluster is public, simply change `localhost` with your domain name.

 In the Kubernetes solution, all services are protected by a password.
 Default passwords for accessing any quantum framework in Jupyter Lab are in the "`quantum-dev-<framework>`" format, where "`<framework>`" must be replaced by any of "`qiskit`", "`cirq`", "`pennylane`", "`strawberryfields`", "`forest`", "`pytket`", "`ocean`", "`qsharp`" or "`myqlm`" &mdash; e.g. to access the Qiskit framework, the default password is "`quantum-dev-qiskit`".
 In order to change the default passwords:
-- Edit the files at `quantum-dev-chart/secrets/files`.
+- Edit the files in `kubernetes/quantum-dev-chart/secrets/files`.
 - Deploy to Kubernetes by launching the `gen-secrets.sh` convenience script.

 ---